UK data protection law

 - data minimisation, storage limitation, anonymisation and pseudomysation

-- data processing justifications, legitimate interests and consent
+- your legal basis for processing personal data, including legitimate interests and consent

 - data protection impact assessments (DPIAs)